 The regions we call home all have unique characteristics as study locations – from cosmopolitan cities, thriving industries and coastal lifestyles to living laboratories of great natural beauty and ecological diversity within easy reach of the campus.
 We operate branch campuses in Sydney, Melbourne and Perth in collaboration with EduCo and The Hotel School Sydney, Melbourne and Brisbane in partnership with Mulpha Australia.
 We also have a branch campus at Coomera on the Gold Coast.

-Southern Cross offers a diverse range of undergraduate and postgraduate degrees in science and health disciplines, law, engineering, education, humanities, music, creative arts, tourism, business and information technology.
-Specialist degrees in Indigenous knowledge, marine science, osteopathy, naturopathy, midwifery and psychology as well as a suite of double degrees round out a rich academic portfolio.
+Southern Cross offers a diverse range of undergraduate and postgraduate degrees in science and health disciplines, law, engineering, education, humanities, music, creative arts, business and information technology.
+Specialist studies in Indigenous knowledge, marine science, osteopathy, naturopathy, midwifery and psychology as well as a suite of double degrees round out a rich academic portfolio.

 Our online courses are delivered through interactive teaching technologies with immersive learning experiences.